sveltinio/sveltin/README.md

 ### Manually

-You can download the pre-compiled binary for you specific OS from the [releases page](https://github.com/sveltinio/sveltin/releases).
+You can download the pre-compiled binary for you specific OS from the [releases page].
 You will need to copy the and extract the binary, then move it to your local bin folder.
 Please, refer to the example below:

 ```bash
 curl https://github.com/sveltinio/sveltin/releases/download/${VERSION}/${PACKAGE_NAME} -o ${PACKAGE_NAME}